amabdulr/CNWG/8-General_Writing_Guidelines.md

 - You must review the document for **each rule**, one at a time, in the order listed (1–21).
 - Do not skip a rule, and do not summarize early.
 - For each rule:
-  - Summarize it in your own words.
-  - Explain your plan to apply it.
   - Review the entire document for **all violations** of that rule.
   - Only after full review, move to the next.
 - Repeat this process thoroughly until all 14 rule sections are reviewed.